geohai/pm25-geolocation/README.md

 ## 2 · Why this matters: Earth embeddings as priors for dynamic inference

 Recent “**geospatial foundation models**” increasingly aim to learn reusable representations of the Earth.
 Location encoders like **GeoCLIP** and **SatCLIP** can be seen as producing **Earth embeddings**: a compact vector representation of a place derived from large-scale pretraining.

+Most existing evaluations of such Earth embeddings emphasize comparatively static or temporally smoothed prediction tasks (e.g., air temperature, biomass, land cover).
+It remains less clear how these static representations behave when embedded in dynamic estimation problems, where targets vary rapidly over time and rare extremes create the bulk of error, as important as they are.

 In our setting, those embeddings behave like a **static geographic prior**: